 Asian Pacific American Cultural Arts Foundation (APACAF) is a 501(c)3 not for profit organization founded in November 2000.
 Its mission is to preserve cultural heritage through the exchange and exhibit of the performing arts, educational, cultural, and social functions between ethnic groups of Asian heritage in America.
-APACAF organizes fundraising initiatives to support projects that are in-line with its mission.
+APACAF supports projects that are charitable, educational, recreational, and address social welfare purposes.
 APACAF is located in Falls Church, Virginia.

 How APACAF Has Evolved